amoffat/sh/README.md

 print ls("-l")
 ```

-Notice that these aren't Python functions, **these are running the binary
+Note that these aren't Python functions, these are running **the binary
 commands** on your system by resolving your PATH, much like Bash does.

 ```python